waveoc/DevUtils/README.md

 **Features:**

 Our Team gathered utility methods that reduce time that is usually spent by developers on unit tests creation.
 These methods create objects (standard and custom) with pre-populated data.
-All the required and master details fields are being populated by default.
+All none required and none lookup fields are being populated by default.
 In addition, developer can fill in other specific fields with necessary data.

 **How to use (sample).**